nickbrandt/GitLab/doc/user/group/saml_sso/index.md

 1. Navigate to the group's **Settings > SAML SSO**.
 1. Find the SSO URL from your Identity Provider and enter it the **Identity provider single sign-on URL** field.
 1. Find and enter the fingerprint for the SAML token signing certificate in the **Certificate** field.
-1. Select the access level to be applied to newly added users in the **Default Membership Role** field.
+1. Select the access level to be applied to newly added users in the **Default membership role** field.
 The default access level is 'Guest'.
 1. Click the **Enable SAML authentication for this group** toggle switch.
 1. Click the **Save changes** button.